Chaoyi-Lu/ZIP-LPCM/Simulation studies.md

                               z=c(rep(1,5),rep(2,10),rep(3,15),rep(4,20),rep(5,25)),seed=NULL)
 ```

-The corresponding model parameters and latent variables are in line with those introduced in the paper.
+The corresponding model parameters and latent variables are in line with those introduced in the ZIP-LPCM-MFM paper.
 This simulation function brings the following contents for a ZIP-LPCM network.

 ``` r